Data visualization

 You can specify the type of graph you want GraphBot to create.
 For example:

-This can be done either in the instructions if you always want the same graph, or while talking to your assistant.
+This can be done either in the instructions if you always want the same graph, or while talking to your agent.

 The Graph Creation Process